pezzos/VSClaude/claude-workflow-manager/README.md

 1. Clone this repository
 2. Open the folder in VS Code
 3. Run `npm install` to install dependencies
+4. Build the webview UI: `npm run build-webview`
-4. Press F5 to run the extension in a new Extension Development Host window
+5. Press F5 to run the extension in a new Extension Development Host window

+### Development
+For webview UI development:
+1. Run `npm run dev-webview` in a separate terminal for hot reloading
+2. The webview will automatically rebuild when you make changes to React components
+3. Use the browser developer tools within VS Code to debug the webview

 ### Package Installation
 1. Package the extension: `vsce package`